Housing in Japan: Housing regulations

 The usual maximum allowed height of a wooden building in Japan is two stories; however, using some new technology, some three story wooden buildings are currently allowed (if they meet the building codes).
 Some wooden houses may have lofts, but these may not be used as bedrooms, only for storage space.
 Steel and concrete buildings may have more stories, but usually they only have two.
 Basements are uncommon in private homes but common in high-rise buildings.

 The footage which can be built-upon is regulated according to a system involving two figures: building coverage ratio (建蔽率, kenpeiritsu) and floor area ratio (容積率, yōsekiritsu).
 Building coverage ratio is the ratio of the building footprint compared to the total area of the land.
 These two figures are often listed in advertisements for plots of land such as 70:400 (where 70 means the building coverage ratio is 70% and 400 is the floor area ratio or 400%).
 This would mean that a 4-story home could be built using 70% of the land.
 Thus, for a maximum allowable coverage ratio of 50%, the greatest building footprint allowed for a lot of 100m^{2} would be 50m^{2}.
 Floor area ratio is the total floor area of the house (excluding the roof and basement) as compared to the area of land the house is built upon; for a maximum FAR of 150%, the greatest possible total floor area for a house built on a 100m^{2} lot would be 150m^{2}.
 Both maximum values vary according to the location of the land and width of facing roadway, with more built-up areas with wider roads generally allowing greater maximum floorspace, and building coverage dictated by factors such as frontage, nearby roads, and construction materials.
 Additionally, the number of floors in a structure may be restricted, in order to avoid excessive blockage of light to neighboring properties.

 The taxable value of a house is controlled by its building material.
-Wooden houses are considered to have a lifespan of twenty years, and concrete ones to have a lifespan of thirty years, and the assessed price depreciates each year contrary to housing markets in other nations.
-Most real estate agents also use this pricing policy as a rough guide.
+In Japan’s resale market, a common rule of thumb is that the value of a typical wooden detached house is treated as largely depreciated after about 20 years; for property taxation, the assessed value of buildings is reduced over time using age-based depreciation rates set in national valuation standards.
+Many real estate agents and appraisers use similar age-based depreciation rules of thumb as a rough guide when estimating a home’s building value.
 Although there are still some wooden homes almost 100 years old with thatched roofs and concrete buildings well over the 30 year depreciation price, taxing is based upon the above method.